-Photos: First Look at EXPORT QUALITY at HERE Arts Center
+Photos: First Look At EXPORT QUALITY At HERE Arts Center

 When survival means self-sacrifice, the only option for some women is to become a mail-order bride and marry a stranger from a foreign land.
 Inspired by true stories, Export Quality traces the harrowing journeys of four mail-order brides from the Philippines, as they experience hope and despair, love and loss, death and renewal.
 The play explores the complex phenomenon of the international mail-order bride industry.
 Does the business benefit or harm women?
 How does gender inequality and stereotypes feed the business?
 For a country like the Philippines, how does colonialism play a role?
 What are the power dynamics at play?
 Export Quality also bears witness to women’s courage, their resilience in the face of violence, and the healing power of being in community and of storytelling.

+“Writer, political activist Arundhati Roy said, "Our strategy should be not only to confront empire, but to lay siege to it.
+To deprive it of oxygen.
+To shame it.
+To mock it.
+With our art, our music, our literature, our stubbornness, our joy, our brilliance, our sheer relentlessness – and our ability to tell our own stories.
+Stories that are different from the ones we’re being brainwashed to believe."
+This is precisely what we, the writers of Export Quality, aim to do: honor and appreciate the complexity in the stories of mail-order brides from the Philippines and resist the narrative that erases or simplifies their lived experiences.
+We are grateful to Loose Change Productions, John Breen (Producer) and the production crew, to Jeremy Stoller (Dramaturg), to Sonoko Kawahara (Director) and the entire creative team she has assembled.
+They have taken Export Quality to unexpected places, creating a theatrical experience that deepens our collective witnessing of suffering and of the joy that finds its way through.
+In these times of great peril and disinformation, we need truthful, inspiring, and courageous storytelling.
+Now, more than ever, we need stories that mirror and examine how we engage with the world; stories that compel us to continuously reconnect with our shared humanity.”

 The cast for Export Quality includes Myka Cue (Regional: Sweeney Todd), Cat Grey (Off-Broadway “The Little Dancer ''), Jill Jose (Film: Birder), and Arianne Recto (Public’s Hercules, As You Like It).
-The creative team includes set design by Joey Mendoza, costume design by Siena Zoë Allen, lighting design by Reza Behjat, sound design by Nina Field, and projection design by Stefania Bulbarella.
-Produced by John Breen.
+The creative team includes set design by Joey Mendoza, costume design by Siena Zoë Allen, lighting design by Reza Behjat, sound design by Chai Tamayo, and projection design by Stefania Bulbarella.
+Produced by John Breen, Loose Chamge productions & Sari Sari Women of Colour Arts Coup.

 Export Quality will play Tuesday – Saturday at 8:30 pm; Matinees on Wednesday, Saturday and Sunday at 4 pm.
 The show has a running time of 85 with no intermission.
 WARNING: Contains references to sexual violence.
-Tickets are $35 and can be purchased at Here.org.
+Tickets are $35 and can be purchased at Click Here.

-This production is a part of SubletSeries@HERE, a curated rental program that provides artists with subsidized space and equipment, as well as a technical liaison.

-With support from the Asian Women Giving Circle , NYFA- NYC Women’s Fund for Media, Music and Theatre, MAP Fund , and Lower Manhattan Cultural Council , and from Community Partners: Womankind , Sari-Sari Women of Color Arts Coup .

 Photo Credit: Russ Rowland